Darxo/Hardened/README.md

 ### Perks

-- Change **Dodge** effect is now between 5% and 20% (instead of always 15%) depending on the amount of adjacent empty tiles
+- Change **Dodge** effect is now between 5% and 20% of Initiative (instead of always 15%) depending on the amount of adjacent empty tiles
 - Change **Duelist** to only works for one-handed weapons.
 The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
 - Rework **Formidable Approach** to only works for Two-Handed weapons, grant 15 Melee Skill instead of Reach and trigger a morale check on being the first to approach an enemy
 - Rework **Spear Advantage** to double the effect of Reach Advantage on you